WangDayun001/simple-crawler-golang/README.md

 # Simple Golang Crawler
-Simple script to access [this page](http://applicant-test.us-east-1.elasticbeanstalk.com/), click on the button and save the answer at answers.json file
+Simple script to access [this page](http://applicant-test.us-east-1.elasticbeanstalk.com/), break the CSRF token, generate and save the answer at answers.json file

 # Running